Citroen Berlingo Multispace review

 Reliability and Safety

-All cars get ABS and ESC, as well as hill hold control and tyre pressure sensors.
+All cars get ABS and ESC, with Emergency Braking Assistance.
+Fitted as well are hill hold control, tyre pressure sensors and automated hazard lights.
 Unfortunately, only two airbags are standard on basic cars, while top-spec XTR models get front lateral airbags too.
-Curtain airbags are optional on some models – so check before you buy.
+Curtain airbags are optional, but only on some models – so check before you buy.

-Citroen finished a disappointing 20th in the 2015 Driver Power survey, but that was a six place climb on its 2014 result, so things are looking up.
-Owners rank running costs as a positive, but build quality, performance, road handling and ease of driving are all areas for improvement.
+Citroen finished a disappointing 20th in the 2015 Driver Power survey, but that was a six-place climb on its 2014 result, so things were looking up.
+Owners rank running costs as a positive, but build quality, performance, road handling and ease of driving are all areas where there’s plenty of room for improvement.
+That said, the Berlingo itself wasn’t specifically rated as on of the 200 cars in the comparison.